 When should I get started?
 It is never too early to get started.
 Come by or call to make an Options appointment soon.
 Once you know the process you can plan accordingly and apply for the appropriate semester.
 We look forward to working with you!

 What is the difference between a TF and a TFRB swap?
 These apply only to semester and year long exchange programs.
 With a tuition/fee swap you only pay your tuition and fees at UNCG and take money for your room and board with you to the host university.
 The host university will let you know how to make payments for housing.

 With the tuition/fee/room/board swap, you pay all four at UNCG and receive equivalent benefits at the university.
 You will have a place to stay and will receive meal benefits, usually in the form of a stipend.
 Many programs do not offer meal plans like those known in the U.S. We call these exchanges equivalent exchanges because depending on the strength of the dollar in the host country the dollar value may vary.
-If you pay a program fee you will continue to receive benefits during vacation breaks.

 When do I make payments to UNCG?
-Tuition, fees, insurance charges and program fees (if applicable) will be charged to your account in the beginning of the semester that you go abroad (August for Fall semester and January for Spring semester) If your host university requires payment for any of their services, you may have to pay them before departure.
+For exchange programs, tuition, fees, insurance charges, and program fees (if applicable) will be charged to your account in the beginning of the semester that you go abroad (August for Fall semester and January for Spring semester) If your host university requires payment for any of their services, you may have to pay them before departure.
 For summer programs at partner schools and faculty led programs, payment procedures and deadlines vary.

 Do I need to notify Financial Aid that I am going on an exchange?
-No, the International Programs Center will send the Financial Aid Office a list of exchange students.
+No, the International Programs Center will send the Financial Aid Office a list of students going abroad.
 You should, however, contact them before you leave to make sure all your paperwork is in order.

 If I live on campus at the moment, should I cancel my housing before going abroad?
 Yes, be sure to cancel your housing and tell Housing and Residence Life that you will be abroad if you are on a semester or year exchange program.

 Should I wait until the travel grant comes to get my ticket?
 The travel grant may not be awarded to you by the time you are ready to purchase your plane ticket and, therefore, it may be necessary to buy tickets before your travel grant is collected.
 The best ticket prices are generally 6 to 8 weeks before departure.
 Be sure to plan ahead.

 Will I need a visa to study abroad?
 The answer varies from country to country.
 Many semester or year long programs require a visa.
 Short term programs sypically do not require a visa.
 Specific information is given out at orientation.
 Be sure you apply promptly upon receipt of your acceptance letter from the host university so that you will have the visa before you leave.

 What happens if I get to my host school and I have to change my course schedule?
 If this happens be sure to contact your major advisor and let them know your choices.
-Be sure to also email IPC staff related to any messages about coursework to Tom Martinek, Jr. so that he can put a copy in your file.
+Be sure to also email IPC staff related to any messages about coursework so that we can put a copy in your file.

 What should I do if I want to extend my exchange once I am abroad?
 There is no guarantee that your time will be extended, but you need to write a formal email to your study abroad advisor explaining your reasons for wanting to extend and your exact plans.
-You must send this email well before the next semester's application deadlines (February 10 or September 10).
-He will then send you instructions for extending.
+They will then send you instructions for extending.
 These will include getting approval from your departmental academic advisor with an appropriate selection of courses and making arrangements for payments.

 When do I apply for on-campus housing for when I return?
 The sooner, the better.
 You will need to do this online.
-If you have any problems contact Emily Totherow in Housing and Residence Life.
+If you have any problems contact the Office of Housing and Residence Life.